KirtusJ/Event-Logger/README.md

 Read Requirements.txt to see all required libraries

+- Requires ImageMagick 6.9.10 with Headers And Libraries for C and C++

 - virtualenv .env && source .env/bin/activate && pip install -r requirements.txt (or equivelant)

 Flask Libraries in use: